thraxxed/Flex/README.md

 - Users are presented a view with a single meme which they may approve (swipe right) or disapprove (swipe left).
 - Users are "matched" together once a certain threshold of similarity in meme taste has been reached.
 - Users may view all matches and open up a chat view with each individual match.
-- Users set a location radius for matches.
+- Users matches take into account location and gender preferences

 ## Wireframes